The time to change is now.

 He has published 9 books and given hundreds of talks at education conferences within and beyond China.
 As an independent researcher, after visiting more than 300 schools and institutions in 12 countries, with his apprentices, he founded UNSCHOOL Lifelong Learning Community, dedicated to realizing education equity through innovation.

 Dr. Qian will co-host the hour with YEE Education, a company that strives to enrich student learning experience in China through entrepreneurship education.

 Peter has over thirty years of experience as a passionate educator.
 While completing his Masters of Educational Studies at the University of Newcastle in New South Wales, he has enjoyed teaching from Prep to Year 12.
 Peter thoroughly enjoys working with all students, developing their exceptional talents while providing an outstanding student experience.
 Most recently Peter served as the Head of Co-Curriculum at Moreton Bay Colleges and previously was the Headmaster of John Paul College in Daisy Hill, one of the largest Co-educational schools in Australia.
-A Head of Year at Brisbane Grammar School and a Senior Housemaster at Canberra Grammar School.
-He is currently the Principal of Hymba Yumba Independent School in Queensland, a majority Indigenous school that strives for excellence in 21st Century education for all students and is proudly ‘First nations’ in culture.
+A Head of Year at Brisbane Grammar School and a Senior Housemaster at Canberra Grammar School, Principal of Hymba Yumba Independent School in Queensland, he is currently Principal of Mancel College.